Rhydon C. Dennette, Sr. Oral History

 SUBJECT: RHYDON DENNETTE SR.

 The following is a transcription of an oral interview that was conducted with Mr. Rhydon C. Dennette in 1981.
 The subject was interviewed at his home on Hecksher Drive.
 This oral history project was undertaken by the University of North Florida.
 A copy of the tape was given to Kingsley Plantation State Historic Site by Mr. Dennette’s son, Rhydon C. Dennette, Jr. in1989.
-Throughout the transcription, the initials of the persons speaking will be used for identification: Rhydon Dennette, Sr. (RDS) and because the identity of the interviewer is unknown, he will be referred to as (INT).
-Daniel Schafer, UNF Professor.
+Throughout the transcription, the initials of the persons speaking will be used for identification: Rhydon Dennette, Sr. (RDS) and because the identity of the interviewer was unknown, he was referred to as (INT) we now know him to be Daniel Schafer, UNF Professor.

 INT: I was going to say, I’ll explain to you, first of all, what I’d like to do, but I want you to tell me then if you get tired at any time.
 Tell me and we’ll stop and work another time.